awesome-pro/neon-website/content/docs/guides/metrics-api.md

 ---
 title: Querying consumption metrics with the API
-subtitle: Learn how to get a variety of consumption metrics using the Neon API
+subtitle: Learn how to get a variety of consumption metrics using the Unique API
 enableTableOfContents: true
 updatedOn: '2024-07-16T19:46:05.841Z'
 ---

-Using the Neon API, you can query a range of account-level and project-level metrics to help gauge your resource consumption.
+Using the Unique API, you can query a range of account-level and project-level metrics to help gauge your resource consumption.

 To learn more about which metrics you can get reports on, see [Available metrics](/docs/guides/partner-billing#available-metrics) on the [Manage billing with consumption limits](/docs/manage/partner-billing) page.